 If you're interested, I mainly use a Monette trumpet because I am well fancy/good at eBay.
 I also have lots of associated bits and bobs like a herald trumpet and pocket trumpet and cornet which are mainly used in theatre and comedy work as no-one would take me seriously in the music world otherwise.
 OK, it's likely they don't anyway, but still.

 These days I do a lot of work with electronics augmenting my sound.
 This side of things can be heard all over the 2016 Hackney Colliery Band album Sharpener which I co-produced, as well as our 2017 live album, and all of our live shows.
 Check out an example here:

 You can also hear it on our Sky Arts Christmas Special from 2015, especially on my arrangement of In the Bleak Midwinter.

-If you would like to hire me to do live trumpety things for you, let me know.
+So whether you want classic trumpet noises or something a bit more unusual and contemporary, if you would like to hire me to do live trumpety things for you, let me know.

 Studio and sessions

 As well as producing in my home studio, I also record myself playing trumpet, flugel horn or other things.
 I have done this for lots of people over many, and it works very well.

 I can generally turn around a recording very quickly (please check with me as it may take longer if I am touring a lot at the time), and deliver the files via Dropbox in low res MP3 for your approval, then tweak as appropriate and ultimately deliver in uncompressed WAV or the format of your choosing.

 Often people will want a specific part played, but then also a couple of takes of me trying out some improvised ideas over the whole track.
 This latter stuff often gets used a lot in the final track.